andycroll/andycroll.com/_posts/2021/2021-02-22-url-helpers-outside-views-controllers.md

 ## Why not?

-The lack of the automatically included route helpers can be an indication that this might be a place you _shouldn't_ be using your routes.
-If you're using this technique, make sure you're not over-using it.
+If you're trying to use route helpers in a place where they aren't already included, this might be an indication that this is a place you _shouldn't_ be using them.

 If you're including this concern in an Active Record model, there's normally a better place to do it.